Sports

 Kevin Hurley

 A rotation mainstay for the last several years in Arizona, it seemed as if Gallen would be pitching for someone else in 2026 after hitting free agency.
 However, the right-handed starting pitcher struggled last season and his market languished.
 Instead of securing a long-term contract, he opted to re-sign with the Diamondbacks for one year and $22.025 million, with the hopes that a strong year will vault him into a lavish multi-year deal next offseason.
-If Gallen does bounce back to form — Gallen has finished in the top 10 of Cy Young voting three times while in Arizona — both he and the Diamondbacks will benefit.
+Midway through the 2026 season, that has not panned out.
+Despite having a previous track record of excellence — including finishing in the top 10 of Cy Young voting three times while in Arizona — Gallen currently carries an unsightly 6.36 ERA.

 Dillon Brooks in a suns jersey